How To Build Septic Tank Systems

-The Septic Tank: The standard tank is about $800 - $900 delivered.
+The Septic Tank: The standard 1000 gallon tank is about $800 - $1100 delivered.
 1000 gal should be plenty, but some health departments require larger tanks, presumably to accommodate the negligent homeowner who thinks pumping is not required - ever.
-For larger tanks add a dollar per gallon so a 1250 gallon (next size up) is $800 + $250 = $1050.
+For larger tanks add a dollar per gallon so a 1250 gallon (next size up) is $950 + $250 = $1200.
 Plastic tanks will cost you a lot more whether you go for one of the many flimsy ones or one of the good few.
 Because of their weight, concrete tanks are always regional.
 However, many new plastic tanks are competing for a sprouting national market.
 This website is not confident that plastic tanks are ever superior to standard concrete designs except in a few rare instances - fly-in or poorly accessed locations for instance.

 Additional Tips on the Site Evaluation (Perc Test):

-For digging test holes, backhoe operators generally charge between $300 and nothing depending on driving distance, and whether the test holes will lead to a construction job on the property.
+For digging test holes, backhoe operators generally charge between $500 and nothing depending on driving distance, and whether the test holes will lead to a construction job on the property.
 Shop around.
 Remember also that someone can fall into the pits and the property owner is usually liable so plan to have them filled in as soon as you can.
 Cover the pits with plywood and place barriers around them if you are forced to wait until local health has checked them.
 You may be able to dig and fill them in at the same time if health department personnel show up for a site evaluation with all parties present (the designer, excavator, local health inspector and owner).
-The designer sets up this meeting.
+The system (or civil engineer) designer sets up this meeting.
 The owner does not have to be at the meeting and can be represented by the designer.
 However, many designers (and I am one) prefer to have the owner there if the designer and owner (or developer) have only met on the phone.
 Checks for the permits and the designer's fee can be secured by the designer and building plans and preferences and site planning ideas can be shared.

 Unlicensed equipment operators can usually dig the pits for you but only experienced people can locate the drainfield area and arrange the parts of your site to your best advantage.
 Any county licensed excavator knows how to build septic tank systems so even though you know what you are doing, don't forget to listen when you get the chance.